18F/tech-talks/README.md

 You can present shorter lightning talks (5-10 minutes) which we'll combine with other short talks for a Tech Talks Lite session, or longer talks in which you'd be the featured speaker of the month (30-40 minutes).

 What can you talk about?
 Anything technical!
-This can be related to work at 18F/TTS or a broader technical topic (side projects, conference summaries, Computer Science concepts - the list goes on!).
+This can be related to work at 18F/TTS, or it could be about a broader technical topic (side projects, conference recaps, Computer Science concepts - the list goes on!).
 You don't have to be a "coder" either!
 If you have a technical talk idea, let us know!

 ## How to use this repo